microsoft/vscode-docs/docs/extensions/example-language-server.md

 * _Hover_: provides hover information for a symbol selected in a text document.
 * _Signature Help_: provides signature help for a symbol selected in a text document.
 * _Goto Definition_: provides go to definition support for a symbol selected in a text document.
+* _Goto Type Definition_: provides go to type/interface definition support for a symbol selected in a text document.
+* _Goto Implementation_: provides go to implementation definition support for a symbol selected in a text document.
 * _Find References_: finds all project-wide references for a symbol selected in a text document.
 * _List Document Symbols_: lists all symbols defined in a text document.
 * _List Workspace Symbols_: lists all project-wide symbols.
-* _Code Actions_: compute commands for a given text document and range.
+* _Code Actions_: compute commands to run (typicall beautify/refactor) for a given text document and range.
 * _CodeLens_: compute CodeLens statistics for a given text document.
 * _Document Formatting_: this includes formatting of whole documents, document ranges and formatting on type.
 * _Rename_: project-wide rename of a symbol.
 * _Document Links_: compute and resolve links inside a document.
+* _Document Colors_: compute and resolve colors inside a document to provide color picker in editor.

 The [Language Extension Guidelines](/docs/extensionAPI/language-support.md) topic describes each of the language features above and provides guidance on how to implement them either through the language server protocol or by using the extensibility API directly from your extension.